thw73/inst/README.md

     *   Still open:<br>
         +    Login screen lauches only with the resolution of 640x480.
-But after login, I have my preferd resolution.
+But after login, I have my preferred resolution.

 # Intel GPU Driver for oneAPI